Preparing water for baby formula

 - Before feeding your baby, test the temperature of the formula by placing a few drops on the inside of your wrist.
 Make sure the formula isn’t too hot – it should feel just warm.

 Never add extra formula powder to a bottle.
-Infant formula should always be the same strength.
+Infant formula should always be prepared according to the directions on the tin.

 Preparing infant formula in advance

-- prepare only one bottle of formula at a time
+It’s best to prepare one bottle of formula at a time.

 If you can’t keep the formula cold, throw it away after one hour at room temperature.